agormp/greedysub/README.md

 ### Computational performance:

 The program has been optimized to run reasonably fast with limited memory usage.
+For large input files it may be faster to use the option `--par` which parallelizes reading and parsing of the input file (using [dask](https://docs.dask.org/en/stable/)).

-For instance: 100 million lines of pairwise distance info (about 3.5 GB) was analyzed in 29 seconds, using about 400 MB of memory, on a 2021 Macbook Pro.
+For instance: 100 million lines of pairwise distance info (about 3.3 GB) was analyzed in 17 seconds on a 2021 Macbook Pro with 10 cores, when using parallelization (`--par`).
+The same file analyzed in 29 seconds without parallelization.